FoodyFood/python-decorator-explanation/README.md

 At decoration, a pointer to `my_function` is passed to decorator function as a parameter.

-The decorator function stores a copy of the pointer to `my_function`.
+The decorator function stores a copy of the `my_function` pointer.

 The decorator creates a new function (called wrapper in the examples, but can be any name).